C0DEA/OpenCV_Proj_AKI/README.md

 # OpenCV_Proj_AKI
-C0DEA and Emre worked as a team on this Project for the Module: Angewandte KI by Mr. Buono
+Me and Emre worked as a team on this Project for the Module: Angewandte KI by Mr. Buono

 What you need to run this:
 - Python (With pip)